-The turning of “eureka” business idea into reality is a startup.
+The turning off “eureka” business idea into reality is a startup.
 In the process, the owner might get lost in the journey of battling market legion & high growth.
 But one must not forget the legal aspect of running a company because the last thing the owner wants to deal with is legal repercussions.
-Here’s some free legal tips for startups that every founder needs to follow to avoid getting caught up in a lawsuit –
+Here are some free legal tips for startups that every founder needs to follow to avoid getting caught up in a lawsuit –

 Hire & Fire are the rights of an employer, but in business where anything could backfire, we should always calculate our actions twice or even thrice.
 So, here are a few points that you should consider when it comes to the employment term of candidates: